sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 recommended=3
 ~~~

-The following describes each child item of this group.
+The following describes each member of this map.

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- artifact (index: 37): For installation media (rel="installation-media"), this item value indicates the path of the installer executable or script that can be run to launch the referenced installation.
+- artifact (index 37): For installation media (rel="installation-media"), this item value indicates the path of the installer executable or script that can be run to launch the referenced installation.
 Links with the same artifact name SHOULD be considered mirrors of each other, allowing the installation media to be acquired from any of the described sources.

 - href (index 38): A URI for the item being referenced.
 The "href" item's value can point to several different things, and can be any of the following:
   - If no URI scheme is provided, then the URI is to be interpreted as being relative to the URI of the CoSWID tag.
 For example, "./folder/supplemental.coswid".